crispy-coding/angular-golang/README.md

 * A modern frontend framework like Angular
 * Frontend and backend deployed as single and small docker containers

-This project is primarily intended as a template for small to medium sized projects, although it should be easy to transform it into a setup more suitable for larger projects by later splitting it into separate frontend and backend containers.
+This project is primarily intended as a template for small to medium sized projects, although it should be easy to transform it into a setup more suitable for larger projects by splitting it into separate frontend and backend containers.

 The size of the resulting docker container is only ~17 MB, consisting of